 If you are having a one-time event for your non-profit organization, a daily fee may be appropriate.
 These event permits are $50 a day for up to ten consecutive days ($500).

 With such a great range of prices, it’s extremely important to know what type of license you need prior to beginning the application process.
-For the complete list of fees you should visit the TABC website.
+For the complete list of fees you should visit the TABC website or refer to the chart below, which details all the TABC licensing fees.
 Monshaugen & Van Huff, P.C. can help you figure out which is most applicable to your business.

 Liquor license Texas cost